In 2018, nearly 35,000 cases of child abuse were indicated in Illinois, according to the Children’s Advocacy Centers of Illinois.

-HSHS St. Anthony’s encourages you to learn the signs of child maltreatment, which in many cases is committed by someone the child knows and trusts.
+HSHS St. Joseph’s encourages you to learn the signs of child maltreatment, which in many cases is committed by someone the child knows and trusts.

 DCFS Illinois says sometimes a parent’s demeanor or behavior sends a red flag about potential child abuse.
 Experts say a single warning sign of possible child maltreatment does not necessarily mean harm is occurring, but a closer look at the situation may be warranted when the signs appear repeatedly or in combination.